pkirubakaran/Profile-PingCentral/README.md

-This Server profile shows a complete install of PF \ PD with the Delegated Administator service and application configured.
+This Server profile shows a complete install of PingFederate \ PingDirectory \ PingCentral showing User onboarding (Delegated Admin -- Delegator) and Application onboarding (PingCentral).

 The Delegator is installed and delivered via PingDirectory.